ColinWu0403/LLaMA-2-hf-Chatbot/README.md

 ## Saving the model

 Running _llama_2_transformer_pdf.py_ will save the model locally.
-I'll breifly go over how this works:
+I'll briefly go over how this works:

 #### Prepare PDF documents